Nobody can hurt me without my permission. – Mohandas Gandhi

 Overcoming hurt feelings isn’t easy.
 It takes patience and time to work through these emotional wounds.
 However, it’s certainly possible and can be done.

 Here is a four-step process you can use to work through your hurt feelings in common sense and practical ways.

 Step 1: Settle Down Your Emotions

-Step 2: Get Clear About What Exactly Happened
+Step 2: Get Very Clear About What Exactly Happened

-Now that you are alone, it’s important that you take time to reflect about the events that have transpired.
-Try to understand what exactly happened, what the person said or did, and also try and gain some insight into your own behavior, reactions and the emotions you are feeling in the moment.
+Try to understand what exactly happened, what the person said or did, and how events transpired.
+Moreover, reflect on your own behavior, reactions, and the emotions you’re feeling at the moment.
 Ask yourself: